Oklahoma City Memorial Marathon Communications

 • and any other assignments that may be needed.

 Please read the header info on the site.
 We all will have a background check done as part of the registration.
+Please fill out all the boxes.

 Please send any special needs and/or comments to [email protected].